Composition in Photography

 That way you just have the sky as a backdrop and the main point of interest steals the show like in this image of Wendy on the beach.

 You "know" it is a beach because of the bikini and beach ball, but you don't need to see the beach!

 Don't just look at your subject, look behind and around them to make sure nothing is distracting or allowing the eye to wander.
 Smaller items like rubbish or cranes can be removed with the help of Photoshop, but getting it right first time saves work later on.

 Take your time if you can, and change your position to suit the composition and lighting.

 I want to make money or win something

 Now this is a different ball game altogether.
 You now have to start to think of other people and how they will and want to see your images.

 When thinking about entering competitions I always find it difficult as rejection can hurt.
-You may think your picture deserves 1st prize, and certain other panels of judges may think the same had you entered it into their competition, but the panel of judges for this competition may think differently.
-It all depends on theircomposition taste, knowledge and background.
+You may think your picture deserves 1st prize.
+Certain other panels of judges may think the same had you entered it into their competition.
+However, the panel of judges for this competition may think differently.
+It all depends on their composition taste, knowledge and background.

-It is a difficult area to break into as each set of judges are different, they look for different standards and criteria, some being harsher than others.
-The only way around this is to study which photographs win each particular category of competition for each panel, and then try to use this knowledge, along with your own style, and get the prize.
+It is a difficult area to break into as each set of judges are different.
+They look for different standards and criteria, some being harsher than others.
+The only way around this is to study which photographs win each particular category of competition for each panel.
+Then try to use this knowledge, along with your own style, and get that prize.